Primary

 Drive through the heel of your stepping foot and fully straighten your hip at the top.
 Control the descent rather than dropping—this eccentric phase builds strength and prevents injury.

-Want Step-Up Cardio in your program?
+See where Step-Up Cardio fits in your weekly plan

 Stand facing a sturdy step or box.